 I don’t like having breakfast but I do eat dinner every day, I try hard not to eat cake.
 I love cows milk.
 I like to drink tea and coffee with milk.
 What’s my limit for daily intake please for the milk in total?

 A. Making small changes to our habits and behaviours can help us improve our health and well being as well as better manage our diabetes outcomes.

-Some people with Type 2 diabetes have found that an intermittent fasting regime is really helpful to support weight loss and improving blood sugar.
+Some people with Type 2 diabetes have found that an intermittent fasting regime is really helpful to support weight loss and improve blood sugar.
 We do normally recommend having breakfast in order to maintain a healthy balanced diet and avoid fluctuations of blood glucose.
 Some quick and simple breakfast suggestions include fruit (ideally berries) and yoghurt or scrambled egg as these will raise your blood sugar less than cereal and toast.

 Have a look at our seven-day meal plan to get some meal inspirations.